Skip to main content

 What you will study

-To earn the Master of Analytics (Human Resource Analytics), you must complete eight core courses and four specialisation courses.
+To earn the Master of Analytics (Human Resource Analytics), you must successfully complete eight core units and four specialisation units.

 • Introductory Data Analysis